What are the advantages of taking a SIM Only plan?

 Contract SIM Only Plans are rare these days.
 Even the three major telcos offer SIM Only postpaid plans.
 There’s clearly a little more commitment involved with a contract.
 However, in exchange for your dedication, you’ll save some money.
-People usually save around $10 per month for signing a multiple month agreements.
+People usually save around $10 per month for signing a multiple-month agreement.

 Contract plans make sense for people who don’t have the time to check their options every month.
 It’s important to be realistic about what you’re going to have time to do.
 If you won’t have the time or inclination to check the competition regularly, maybe signing up to a contract and taking the price saving is the most sensible thing to do.